RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/workshop/content/exercises/decide-which-appserver.md

+---
+Title: Decide which Application Server to use in OpenShift
+PrevPage: getting-started-cloud-native
+NextPage: migrate-to-jboss-eap
+---

 ## Lab1 - Decide which Application Server to use in OpenShift

 In this step we will analyze an monolith application built for use with Oracle® WebLogic Server (WLS).
 This application is a Java EE application